 WSR-88D Nexrad radar and rain gauge providing hourly surface precipitation data to the Arkansas-Red Basin River Forecast Center (ABRFC).

-The Geostationary Operational Environmental Satellite (GOES) provides satellite measurements clouds and broadband radiative fluxes at TOA over the 0.50 x 0.50 grids (Figure 1d) (Minnis et al. 1995).
+The Geostationary Operational Environmental Satellite (GOES) provides satellite measurements, clouds, and broadband radiative fluxes at TOA over the 0.50 x 0.50 grids (Figure 1d) (Minnis et al. 1995).
 All the constraint variables are area-averaged quantities over the analysis domain.
 To avoid biases of using overcrowding measurement stations in some areas, the algorithm first lays the 0.50 x 0.50 GOES grids over the analysis domain, and then derives the required quantities in each small grid box.
 If there are actual measurements within the subgrid box, simple arithmetic averaging is used to obtain the subgrid box means.
 Some variables are available from several instruments as indicated above.
 They are merged in the arithmetic averaging process.
 If there is no actual measurement in the small box, the Barnes scheme (Barnes 1964) is used to fill the missing data.
 Domain averages of these constraint quantities are obtained by using values from the 0.50 x 0.50 grid boxes within the analysis domain.

 Figure X1.
 Locations of the ARM upper-air data streams and the analysis grid points. (a) sounding stations (red cicle), wind profilers (blue crosses), and final analysis grids (green circiles). (b) RUC grids overlaid on other grids. (c) ARM surface data streams (see text for complete instrument names). (d) GOES grids over the analysis domain.
 (Adapted from Zhang et al. 2001)